The Eye

 Preoperational Stage: Fred can mentally hold pictures in his mind; cannot mentally operate objects; lacks understanding of conservation (he doesn't understand how two glasses of different shapes can have the same volume)

-Concrete Operational Stage: Fred can perform mental operations so long as he has tangible materials to work with; understands conservation
+Concrete Operational Stage: Fred can perform mental operations so long as he has tangible materials to work with; he understands conservation

 Formal Operational Stage: Fred can perform abstract mental operations; can systematically test all possibilities to a problem